Click here to view the Definition and Guidance Notes on reporting ‘pro bono legal services’.

 Who has already signed up?

-Since 1 July 2020, the Centre has also welcomed in-house legal teams and individual in-house lawyers to sign up from 1 July 2020.
+Since 1 July 2020, the Centre has also welcomed in-house legal teams and individual in-house lawyers to sign up.

 This makes them easily identifiable as Target signatories and highlights their commitment to access to justice for society’s most vulnerable.

 Templates of the Target Reporting Form can be viewed here (please do not print and complete, these are templates only):